 Anderson Dam's spillway is inspected regularly by the water district's dam safety engineers and annually by state and federal regulators.
-Following Oroville, FERC and DSOD mandated a detailed condition assessment of the Anderson Dam spillway.
+Following the Oroville Spillways Incident of 2017, during which heavy storms resulted in serious damage to the Oroville Spillways, the federal and state dam safety regulatory agencies required a detailed condition assessment of the Anderson Dam spillway.
 The findings of the assessment indicate that while the spillway is structurally sound, and that it performed well during the February 2017 spill, the spillway does not meet today's design standards and has the potential for an Oroville-type failure.
-As such, the water district has elected to replace the spillway as part of the Anderson Dam Seismic Retrofit Project.
+Therefore, the water district has elected to replace the spillway as part of the Anderson Dam Seismic Retrofit Project.